khakhalin/notes/keywords/svd.md

 Parents: [[linalg]], [[04_Features]]
 Related: fourier transform, [[pca]]

-A = UDV, where U and V are unitary (orthonormal, may be complex), and D is diagonal with d_ii ∈ R, d_ii>0.
+A = UDV, where U and V are unitary (orthonormal, may be complex), and D is diagonal with real positive d_ii elements.
 Dimensions: mn = mm∙mn∙nn.
-More general than spectral decomposition, as applies to all matrices on C, unlike QDQᵀ that only works for symmetic matrices, or a slightly more general PDP⁻¹ for diagonalizable (sum dim eigenspaces = dim A).
+More general than spectral decomposition, as it applies to all matrices on C, unlike QDQᵀ (where Q is orthonormal; see [[pca]]) that only works for symmetric matrices, or a slightly more general PDP⁻¹ that works forall  diagonalizable matrices (which is a circular name of course, but that are defined (_???_) as those for which sum dim eigenspaces = dim A _What does it mean?
+Refresh please!_).

+The idea is to tailor the coordinate system to the task, to make it most useful for working with this particular data.

 # Refs